avikaldroo/Ensemble_heuristic/README.md

 In the "executable.ipynb" file execute the blocks in the folowing sequence:

-1. import the libraries and modules, run Code block 1
+1. Import the libraries and modules, run Code block 1
 2. Run the R script after running the Code block 1
 3. After running the R script run the code block 2,3,4,5 in the respective order.